Southland Boys' High School: Notable alumni

 Well-known former students include Jeremy Waldron, who attended the school until 1970 and is now a prominent legal and political philosopher in the United States, and Andrew White, who played rugby for the All Blacks in the 1920s.
 In the early 1980s there were several rows of framed photos in the downstairs corridor of the Grant Block of Old Boys who had gone on to represent New Zealand at rugby or cricket.
 One student, Brian McKechnie, is the only Double All Black to date.
 He played 26 Tests for the All Blacks between 1977–1981 at Full Back and First Five-Eighth and also represented The New Zealand Black Caps in Cricket between 1975–1981.
 The Leadbetter Wing also had framed photos of the First 15 rugby team dating back to around 1913.
 Other notable All Blacks are 100 test veteran Malili (Mils) Muliaina, former captain Paul Henderson, props Jamie Mackintosh, and Clarke Dermody.
 The school also has a proud tradition in providing New Zealand schoolboys Rugby representatives.
 Recent names include Robbie Robinson, John Hardie and Scott Eade.
 Gordon Hunter played two games for the Otago rugby team, coached them from 1992–1995 in the National Provincial Championship and was the first coach of the Highlanders in 1996.
 Between 1996–1999 he served as an assistant coach and selector for the All Blacks, moving to Auckland to coach The Blues in 2000.
 Hunter retired soon after that due to ill health, dying in 2002 from cancer.

+Jacob Duffy, A fast bowler who represents the Black Caps in cricket also studied here.

 Outside sport, George Mason has made a name for himself in television with recurring roles in hit programs such as Shortland Street, Go Girls, and most recently Home and Away (Australian soap).
 Also in the arts scene, New Zealand cartoonist Shaun Yeo began his career supplying cartoons and illustrations to The Southland Times while still a student at the school.

 Dave Cull, a former Mayor of Dunedin, who attended the school from 1963 to 1967, died on 27 April 2021.